ptabriz/ICC_2017_Workshop/README.md

 bpy.ops.importgis.shapefile(filepath=fileName,fieldElevName="height",fieldObjName='Name',separateObjects=True,shpCRS='EPSG:3358')
 ```

+### Creating viewpoint markers
+Imported points are 2D vectors that cannot be rendered as they don't have actual surfaces.
+Now we create 4 small spheres and match their location with the imported points to visualize observer locations in 3D.

+__`GUI`__
 * To create spheres on the viewpoint location:
     * Go to 3D Viewport’s __bottom header__ > __Add__ > __Mesh__ > __UV sphere__.
 The Add UV sphere dialogue will open on the left side of the Toolbar.
 Set the Size parameter to 3.000
     * Select Sphere object (by clicking on it in __Outliner__) and press Shift + D or ctrl+c , ctrl+v to make a copy of the object, you should see the *Sphere.001* in the outliner